Tips for Visiting the Great Pyramids of Giza

 Read this for more tips about Camel Rides at the Pyramids of Giza.

-No cameras are allowed inside the Pyramids.
-Be sure to put your camera away in your purse or bag so they don’t stop you.
+No cameras are allowed inside the Pyramids of Giza.
+Be sure to put your camera away in your purse or bag so the guards don’t stop you.

 Don’t Skip the Solar Boat Museum!